By Lesley Nevills

 - Learn to be still

 Be still and your audience will pay attention to your message and perceive you as confident and credible.
 Many yoga instructors say that shavasana, the relaxation period at the end of the class, is the most difficult pose.
 When I taught yoga, I could see the constant micro-movements, adjustments to get comfortable, scratching, itching and twitching that would go on during these last few minutes of class.
 By not being still, you distract your body from total relaxation.
 The same is true for presentations.
 If I focus on how you windmill your arms or pace like a caged lion, I’m not paying attention to your words and you’re not achieving your objective.
 Excessive body movement communicates low confidence and distracts your audience.
 Learn to be still.
+You can help with your relaxation by adding something else to your routine.
+Marijuana has been said to be beneficial to those who are finding it hard to fully relax, checking out mini bongs online can get you started.

 - Be one with your intention